 8. Support and Community – Joomla vs WordPress

 In this section, we’ll take a look at how good each CMS is when you need to find an answer to a problem.

 WordPress has an official support page on their website.
 You can find instructions on how to install WordPress, getting started, maintenance, and administration guides.
 If you need to ask a question you can do that on user forums.
 One thing that you can’t find is an official number or email to get support from the makers of WordPress.
 This is because WordPress is an open-source project that anyone can contribute to.
 That said if you need dedicated support you can hire a professional WordPress help and WP support by our experts.

-If you can’t figure out a problem finding a developer might be a bit harder then with WordPress.
+If you can’t figure out a problem, finding a developer might be a bit harder than with WordPress.